Last updated on April 24, 2023

 Reference-based pricing (RBP) is an alternative to traditional healthcare pricing where reimbursement rates for medical services are based on a specific reference point rather than on a provider’s billed charge.

-As an employer, the cost of your employees’ health care claims plays a critical role in the prices you pay to offer them health benefits.
-But understanding the actual cost of a health care claim can be a challenging task.
-Traditional insurance carriers provide plans for a fixed monthly fee which is often inflated and opaque.
+As an employer, the cost of your employees’ healthcare claims plays a critical role in the prices you pay for their health benefits.
+But understanding the actual cost of a healthcare claim can be a challenging task.
+Traditional insurance companies provide plans for a fixed monthly fee which is often inflated and opaque.

-Companies are looking for reasonable health care costs while offering attractive employee benefits, but they may be overlooking reference-based pricing as an option.
+Companies that are seeking reasonable healthcare costs while offering attractive employee benefits may be overlooking reference-based pricing as an option.
 Are you?

 How reference-based pricing works

-As briefly explained above, reference-based pricing in healthcare is a model that pays claims based on an established benchmark rather than based on a carrier-determined fee.
-This means employers’ health care costs are set based on reference prices, not arbitrary markups from carriers.
-RBP is more common in self-funded health plans.
+As referenced above, reference-based pricing is a cost-containment model that pays claims based on an established benchmark rather than based on prices negotiated between a provider and payor.

 - Medicare reimbursement rates